'Dallas Buyers Club' director Jean-Marc Vallée dead at 58

 He directed Emily Blunt in 2009's “The Young Victoria” and became a sought-after name in Hollywood after “Dallas Buyers Club,” featuring Matthew McConaughey and Jared Leto, earned six Academy Awards nominations, including best picture.

+"With a gentle hand and heart Jean-Marc was a true receiver — he didn't romanticize life so much as he saw life romantic — from the struggle to the pain to the wink and the whisper, love stories were everywhere in his eye," tweeted McConaughey, one of several stars paying tribute to Vallée on Monday.

-He often shot with natural light and hand-held cameras and gave actors freedom to improvise the script and move around within a scene’s location.
+Vallée often shot with natural light and hand-held cameras, giving actors freedom to improvise from the script and move around within a scene’s location.
 The crew roamed up and down the Pacific Coast Trail to shoot Witherspoon in 2014's “Wild."

 “They can move anywhere they want,” the Canadian filmmaker said of his actors in a 2014 interview with The Associated Press.
 “It’s giving the importance to storytelling, emotion, characters.
 I try not to interfere too much.
 I don’t need to cut performances.
 Often, the cinematographer and I were like, ‘This location sucks.
 It’s not very nice.
 But, hey, that’s life.’”